zenkavi/DescribedVsLearned_extensions/00_replication/taskTranslationToGorilla.md

     - After each run the reward for that run only is presented as `Amount earned: ...`
     - Each session in the scanner ends with `End of session.
 Please wait for experimenter` but this is not necessary for Gorilla.
 Replace it with something like `End of block.
 Please click continue when ready to begin the next block`.
 Maybe add a mandatory wait period for this too before the continue button appears.
     - Total reward for the experiment is the sum of rewarded trials from each run
     - At the end of all sessions check to make sure the total reward is within the min and max reward bounds.
-These are set as 80 and 120 in `SetupExperiment.m` but not sure how these translate to bonusses.
+These are set as $80 and $120 in `SetupExperiment.m`.
+    - If no response within 4 seconds show `No response recorded!`
   - Compute task reward

 - Things that can be precomputed
   - probFractalDraw
   - fractal reward probs
   - lotteries
+  - fractal images

 - Things that need to be updated
   - trialwise: ITI